This article was reviewed and updated on June 15, 2020

 Nowhere is the saying “you need money to make money” more true than in the crowded, competitive, fast-moving world of small business.
 As you seek to establish and grow your enterprise, access to capital (or the lack thereof) will be one of your biggest hurdles.

-Kabbage isn’t a “business loan” product, rather they are offer a business line of credit.
+Kabbage doesn’t offer a “business term loan” product, rather they are an online lender that offers a business line of credit.
 They are worth mentioning here because business owners can receive funds from Kabbage the same day they apply.

 Minimum requirements: At least 1 year in business, with a minimum of $50,000 in annual business revenue